liamc1994/docs/docs/cc-Port-80-443--SSL-TLS-.md

 Should this not work 24 hours after activating your account please contact our support team.

 > Icecast 2.4 will report incorrect listener IPs when this is used.
 This will soon be fixed in version 2.5.
-You can fillow the process on [the Icecast feature tracker](https://gitlab.xiph.org/xiph/icecast-server/issues/1959)
+You can follow the process on [the Icecast feature tracker](https://gitlab.xiph.org/xiph/icecast-server/issues/1959)